ShoulderKarlsson/ShoulderKarlsson.github.io/aboutMe.md

 When I was enrolling highschool I first started at a school focused on IT.
 After a couple of weeks I dropped out because I didn't like the environment of that school and started a more broadsided program.
 About a year ago I looked more into coding and read a article about HTML, CSS and JavaScript.
-I thought it was interesting immediately and started doing it as a hobby on the side.
+I got interested immediately and have been doing as a hobby on the side ever since.

 #What do I do?